tm-a-t/telegram-bot-handbook/en/book/index.md

 It is designed to be used together with library docs and Telegram API reference.

-- **The book covers all major features of Telegram bot platform,** starting from as common as `/commands` and ending with the most specific ones: like managing group join requests and subtopics.
+- **The book covers all major features of Telegram bot platform,** starting from as common as `/commands` and ending with the most specific ones: like managing join requests and subtopics in groups.

-- **The book focuses on improving your bot's UX.** It describes various ways of user-bot interaction and corner cases you should consider when designing your bot's logic.
+- **The book focuses on bots' UX.** It describes various ways of user-bot interaction and corner cases you should consider when designing your bot's logic.

 In other words, on these pages I tried to collect everything that you will want to know but probably won't find in your library docs.